sei-international/NemoMod.jl/docs/src/dimensions.md

 ## [Transmission line](@id transmissionline)

 Connections between [nodes](@ref node) in a transmission (or transmission and distribution) network - e.g., electrical lines or pipes in a natural gas network.
-Transmission lines allow energy to flow from one node to another. **Identifier: `tr`.**
+Transmission lines allow energy to flow from one node to another. **Abbreviation: `tr`.**

 #### NEMO database